merneo/EliteBook/docs/installation/HOW_TO_ASK_AI.md

 **Purpose:** Examples of how to ask AI assistant (Cursor CLI, Claude, ChatGPT) for help with HP EliteBook x360 1030 G2 installation and configuration.

+**Note:** This documentation can also be used manually without AI assistance.
+See "Manual Usage" section below.

+---

+## Usage Modes

+This documentation supports three usage modes:

+1. **AI Knowledge Base** - AI assistants automatically access context files when you mention hardware or tasks
+2. **AI Instructions** - You can ask AI assistants for help, and they will use this documentation to provide guidance
+3. **Manual Guide** - You can follow the documentation manually, command-by-command, without any AI assistant

 ---

 ## Basic Principle